Operations Division: Road Maintenance

 Cut and remove heavy brush and tree limbs to maintain a vertical clearance of 20-30 feet over the right of way and a horizontal clearance adequate to provide site distance and prevent encroachment on the roadway.

-Weed control: A state licensed applicator applies spray to all Skagit County right of way which include roadside shoulders, and all guardrails.No Spray Policy: Property owners who do not wish to have their adjoining right of way treated for weeds have the option of maintaining the right of way abutting their property.
-Agreements to this effect may be signed and returned to 201 East Avon Avenue, Burlington during the hours of Monday-Friday 7:30 am- 4:30 pm.
-There is no charge for this agreement and it must be completed by property owner.
-Click here for a No Spray Agreement.
+Property owners who do not wish to have their adjoining right of way treated for weeds have the option of maintaining the right of way abutting their property.
+Agreements to this effect may be signed and returned to 201 East Avon Avenue, Burlington during the hours of Monday-Friday 7:30 am- 4:30 pm, OR emailed to PW_Roads@co.skagit.wa.us.
+This agreement MUST be filled out by the property owner.
+There is no charge for this agreement.
+Questions?
+Please call 360-416-1480.